coldfix/website/2015/05/16/bison-c++11.rst

 Conclusion
 ~~~~~~~~~~

-Even though Flex and Bison are extremely old tools that may seem quirky at
+Even though Flex and Bison are old tools that may seem quirky at first,
-first, their widespread availability makes them the tool of choice for many
+their widespread availability makes them the tool of choice for many
 applications.

 Although, I'm still not *entirely* satisfied in every aspect, the result is
-much better than what could have been achieved with any of the other C++
+probably much better than what could have been achieved with the other C++
 parser generators I considered when looking for alternatives.

 This shows that both tools are indeed carefully designed, adapt well and